solana-foundation/developer-content/content/guides/token-extensions/transfer-fee.md

 When tokens are transferred, transfer fees automatically accumulate in the recipient Token Accounts.
-The Withdraw Authority can freely withdraw these tokens from the Token Accounts.
+The Withdraw Authority can freely withdraw these withheld tokens from each Token Account of the Mint.

 To find the Token Accounts that have accumulated fees, we need to fetch all Token Accounts for the mint and then filter for ones which have withheld tokens.